- Annual meetings

 All members of EAAP can join the Young EAAP if they meet one of the following criteria:

-Young EAAP organized 2 events and participated in judging two competitions during the EAAP 2014 meeting in Copenhagen, Denmark.
+Young EAAP organized 2 events and participated in judging two competitions during the EAAP 2014.

-On Monday Aug 25 (Session 8), the Young Train session had 14 young researchers presenting on dairy innovatives and extension research.
+The Young Train session had 14 young researchers presenting on dairy innovatives and extension research.
 Presentations were extremely competitive.
-The Schaumann Stiftung Award to attend the JAM 2015 in Florida, USA went to Anne Fischer from INRA whereas the Wageningen Academic Publishers Award to attend the EAAP 2015 meeting in Warsaw, Poland went to Marco Horn from the University of Natural Resources and Life Sciences Vienna.
+The Schaumann Stiftung Award to attend the JAM 2015 in Florida, USA went to Anne Fischer from INRA, France whereas the Wageningen Academic Publishers Award to attend the EAAP 2015 meeting in Warsaw, Poland went to Marco Horn from the University of Natural Resources and Life Sciences Vienna, Austria.

 Committee Members at a glace